avantrec/soco-cli/README.md

 ## Uninstalling

-- Use the normal Pip approach to uninstall the SoCo-CLI package: `pip uninstall soco-cli`.
+1. Use the normal Pip approach to uninstall the SoCo-CLI package: `pip uninstall soco-cli`.
+2. As usual, Pip will not remove dependencies.
+If you'd like to perform an exhaustive removal, inspect the `requirements.txt` files for `soco-cli`, and for `SoCo`.
+Take care not to remove packages that may also be required by other installed packages.
-- You may also need to remove the directory `.soco-cli` and its contents from your home directory.
+3. You may also need to remove the directory `.soco-cli` and its contents from your home directory.

 ## Acknowledgments